 While still warm, slice the pumpkin breakfast braid into strips and serve.
 It’s fantastic for a fall weekend breakfast, and great for brunch on a crisp autumn day!

 This pumpkin breakfast pastry is a fantastic treat for the teachers at your kids school, and your office mates will think you’re amazing after you bring this in to work for a morning treat.
-Amazing with a psl, or better yet, my White Chocolate Pumpkin Spice Latte!

 Here’s a quick-reference shopping list of the ingredients you’ll need to make this fantastic pumpkin breakfast braid recipe: